namdo1225/namdo1225/README.md

 ### About Me:

-I am a Software Engineer and a Full Stack Developer.
+I'm working as a software engineer at the [Ephibian](https://www.ephibian.com/) on their retirement plan project.
+I am gaining full-stack development experience using Next.js, TypeScript, React, Thymeleaf, and Java to continuously improve our client's website and customer's experiences.

-- I'm working as a web development intern at the [Thaddeus Resource Center](https://www.thaddeus.org/) on their web team.
-I am gaining web development experience using Next.js, TypeScript, and React to transition Thaddeus’ website from Webflow to DigitalOcean.
-I also have experience in app development using JavaScript and React Native, having worked on the app team for some time.
+- Help transition [Thaddeus Resource Center](https://www.thaddeus.org/)'s website from Webflow to Next.js to save on development cost and allow for full customization of the design.
-- I'm learning more about React and Full Stack development overall.
+- Troubleshoot customer issues using SQL.
-- In my free time, I love to develop side coding projects and draw.
+- Love to develop side coding projects and draw.

 ---